BDC Hamburger Icon

 Ample resources are available to help business owners or service providers determine their prices.
 The Small Business Association offers some tips for business owners seeking to price their services fairly and accurately.

 When pricing your services, consider inherent business costs.
-For example, look at material costs, overhead costs and labor costs.
+Your gross profit margin is the percentage of cash that’s left over after accounting for your material costs, overhead costs and labor costs.

 Labor costs include salaries and employee benefits you provide to employees or subcontractors who perform, supervise or manage your service business.
 Labor costs will be higher during startup because you’ll put extensive time and energy into building the business.